FX Hedging Strategies for Digital-Goods Resellers 2026: Forwards, Options, USDT

 | Collar (long call + short put) | 0% | Limited | Limited |

 The simplest approach for large partners: hold all operating cash in USDT and convert to local fiat only for specific payments.
-FoxReload supports USDT settlement on TRC-20:
+FoxReload supports balance top-ups in crypto — you can top up in USDT via the API:

 -d '{